SMS Brandenburg

 Brandenburg served with I Division during the first decade of her service with the fleet.
 This period was generally limited to training exercises and goodwill visits to foreign ports.
 These training maneuvers were nevertheless very important to developing German naval tactical doctrine in the two decades before World War I, especially under the direction of Alfred von Tirpitz.
 The ship saw her first major deployment in 1900, when she and her three sister ships were deployed to China to suppress the Boxer Uprising.
 In the early 1900s, all four ships were heavily rebuilt.
 She was obsolete by the start of World War I and only served in a limited capacity, initially as a coastal defense ship.
 In December 1915, she was withdrawn from active service and converted into a barracks ship.
-Brandenburg was scrapped in Danzig, after the war, in 1920.
+Brandenburg was scrapped in Danzig (now Gdańsk, after the war, in 1920.